Watchsted is a free factual tool that shows the most recent inspection grades and reports from Ofsted in a way that’s quick and easy to view.

-This enables you to look at inspections since Sept 2012 for schools when the framework was updated again.
+This enables you to look at inspections within the timeframe of a particular framework.
 You may also want to see the impact of changes in the way behaviour is inspected, or beginning/end of term inspections.

 - Schools which have not been inspected are ignored and not included in the denominator of any percentage calculation.

 - There is an option to Hide LAs with fewer than 10 primary or 3 secondary school inspections.
 If an LA is hidden, its values still contribute to regional and national calculations.

 Ofsted, Regional School Commissioners and the DfE group local authorities together into regions in similar but different ways.

 To find out which Regional School Commissioner and DfE (Government Office) region a school sits within visit the "Location" tab of a school's Get Information about Schools page.

 To find out which Ofsted region a school sits within look in the "Details" box on a school's Ofsted provider page.

 The Local Authority performance tables show 10 regions some of which can be combined to display either the Ofsted or DfE region sets.

 Ofsted's Inspection Data Summary Report provides great statistics on school inspections, but the published data can be a little out of date.
 We update our inspection statistics every night so that you can benefit from all the latest information.

 With this in mind, you may see some differences between our data and that on the Ofsted Summary Report.
 Any differences are likely to be more noticeable in the local authority comparisons.